MagentaSpruce/forkifyApp/readme.md

 #Forkify Recipe Application

+***TO see this app live version go here: https://forkify-spruce.netlify.app/

 This project creates a recipe application which utilizes a custom API.
 This project was constructed following the instructions of Jonas Schedtmann, a Udemy instructor.

 Building this project has helped me to better learn and practice the following: